 Once you know the CAC, you want to work back and find out how much it costs to generate a lead.
 Before we do calculate this number, let us define a lead.
 Below we discuss the difference between Marketing Qualified Leads and Sales Qualified Leads.

 The list varies widely, but the idea is that a lead is a website visitor who takes action on the information on your website.
 The CPL divides the marketing budget by the number of leads to determine how much it cost to convert each lead.
+Lead management KPIs like this are important to identify the most cost-effective ways to generate leads.

 Not all leads are the same.
 Marketing departments need to identify the prospects most likely to buy your services based on their prior activity.
 Many companies use marketing automation tools to filter high-quality prospect from the rest.
+This is an example of another KPI for lead generation that works.

 Interested prospects are the Marketing Qualified Leads (MQL).
 These prospects took a specific step like filling out multiple website forms or a long website form.